 Dean Darby Dickerson, Vice Dean Anahid Gharakhanian, and Vice Dean Dov Waisman

 originally sent July 6th, 2021

 7/6/21 - Confirmed COVID-19 Case

 Dear Members of the Southwestern Community,

-Our maintenance staff conducted extra cleaning and disinfecting of the high touch areas in the Residences (e.g., elevators, stairwells, restrooms, common areas, etc.) in addition to the ongoing increased cleaning and disinfecting of these areas.
+Our maintenance staff is currently conducting extra cleaning and disinfecting of the high touch areas in the Residences (e.g., elevators, stairwells, restrooms, common areas, etc.) in addition to the ongoing increased cleaning and disinfecting of these areas.